By Manya Kaczkowski

 The really great thing about Anglers is that folks can sit and have a drink at the bar, and their kids can bowl right in the next room.
 Everybody’s happy!
 The four lanes are as old-fashioned as they come and the lodge-like atmosphere in the attached bar/restaurant is charming, especially if you enjoy multiple taxidermy trophies.

 Here’s a funky, happening place, starting with the carpeted walls adorned with florescent balls and pins.
-Owner Tim Vasatka is ramping up the business: he’s added a poker room, horseshoe pits and a volleyball court.
+Owner Tim Vasatka has ramped up the business: he’s added a poker room, horseshoe pits and a volleyball court.
 He’s even bought the nearby Webster Motel, where there’s a free drink chip in every room.
-Visit soon; auto-scoring machines are on the horizon.